Research Proposals 2017 Open

 WHO MAY APPLY?

 Proposals are welcome from all psychoanalytic researchers.
-The researcher must be affiliated with an organization capable of administering any grant that is awarded.
+However, the researcher must be affiliated with an organization capable of administering any grant that is awarded and providing IRB approval if human subjects are involved in the research.

 THE AWARDS PROCESS

-Grants are awarded on a competitive basis, i.e., the available funds are distributed on the basis of the relative merit of the proposal as determined by their satisfaction of the Research Committee’s criteria.
+Grants are awarded on a competitive basis.
+Available funds are distributed on the basis of the relative merit of the proposal as determined by their satisfaction of the Research Committee’s criteria with the strongest proposals funded first.
 Unfortunately, this means that many worthwhile proposals cannot be funded and that some good proposals will not be funded because other proposals were regarded as stronger by the committee.

 All proposals should indicate how they meet the following criteria put forward by the IPA as part of the IPA’s current priorities: